Reference

 log_partition(rbm)Log-partition of rbm, computed by extensive enumeration of visible states (except for particular cases such as Gaussian-Gaussian RBM).
 This is exponentially slow for large machines.

-If your RBM has a smaller hidden layer, mirroring the layers of the rbm first (see mirror).
+If your RBM has a smaller hidden layer, consider mirroring the layers of the rbm first (see mirror).

 RestrictedBoltzmannMachines.log_partition_zero_weight — Method